excellaco/tcp-java/README.md

 From the project root, run the following command(s):

-1. (Windows Only) Use `docker-compose run api bash` to get an interactive session on a docker container with the project mounted, otherwise the script may hang trying to get input from a fake TTY.
+1. `docker-compose run api bash` to get a session on a docker container with the project mounted.
 2. `./generate-keystore`
-3. (Windows Only) `exit` once to drop out of the docker session.
+3. `exit` once to drop out of the docker session.

 The generate-keystore script is interactive.
 It will ask you for a keystore filename (e.g. mytest.jks) and a keystore password.
 It will then create an .env file for you, then run `keytool` behind the scenes.
 This will prompt for several user inputs.
 You can enter dummy data, as this information will only be used in your local environment.